batuceng/RepSurf/Report.md

 17/12/2022
 Second Training with seed=2800 (default) is finished and logs are saved under 17122022.zip.
 Another training w/ seed=3900 is restarted (also changed the script repsurf_ssg_umb.sh) to match with the provided checkpoint (link at classification/readme.md).

+31.12.2022
+Started a detailed inspection of ScanObjectNN dataset to see the ground truths together with predictions.
+According to the original ScanObjectNN paper and Respsurf paper, it is claimed that there are 2902 point cloud images exists in the dataset.
+However, when we have downloaded the dataset shared by the authors in order to reproduce the experiments, we have seen that there are 2882 point cloud images exist.